symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 - The node has harvesting slots available.
 - The remote account has never sent or received transactions before.

-.. note:: As explained in the introduction, announcing a valid :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` does not guarantee being added as a delegated harvester.
-Currently, the only way to verify that an account has successfully activated delegated harvesting is to become the signer of a new block.

 As the remote private key is **saved on disk** by the node, even if the node disconnects temporarily the persistent delegated harvesters will be reestablished once the node reconnects to the network.

 Additionally, the use of an encrypted message creates a **backup** of the information for the nodes.
 If the disk containing the delegated keys becomes corrupted or destroyed, the node owner can still retrieve the data by querying the blockchain.

+***********
+Final words
+***********

+- **Accounts with higher importance are selected more often to perform harvesting**.
+Even if you successfully register as a delegated harvester with a node, you will not harvest any block (nor receive any fees) unless your :ref:`importance score <importance-calculation>` is high enough.

+- **Importance score calculation does not happen continuously**.
+By default, account importance scores are recalculated every 180 blocks (about every 45 minutes).
+See the ``importanceGrouping`` property in the :ref:`Configuring network properties <config-network-properties>` guide.

+- Finally, as explained in the introduction, **announcing a Harvesting Delegation request does not guarantee being added as a delegated harvester**.
+Nodes are free to comply with the request or even to lie about its status, therefore, |codename| does not provide a mechanism to ask a node this information.
+You will know delegated harvesting is working when you start seeing blocks appear on the chain signed with your remote account's key and your main account starts receiving harvesting fees.